markovbio/markovbio.github.io/_posts/2022-08-25-hyperbolic-science.md

 Given the current mood of biomedical optimism, we ought to reconsider de Solla Price’s warning.

-Hyperbolic science could be symptomatic of a world in which biomedical progress is simply too great and complex for lay people to keep up with—highly diffuse progress naturally leads to a feeling of diffuse optimism.
-We will soon see the fruits of this progress.
+Hyperbolic science could be symptomatic of a world in which biomedical progress is simply too great and complex for lay people to keep up with—highly diffuse progress naturally leads to a feeling of diffuse optimism—and we will soon see the fruits of this progress.

-But hyperbolic science also raises the possibility of something far more dire: with no omniscient, accountable individual at the helm, the blob has created massive, systemic distortions in our collective appraisal of the rate of biomedical progress.
+But hyperbolic science also raises the possibility of something far more dire: the blob has created massive, systemic distortions in our collective appraisal of the rate of biomedical progress.
 What we took to be an expansive, shimmering brightspot of progress might actually be a mirage of flitting particularities, shrouding an atrophying tree of knowledge that is no longer bearing fruit.
 And as we pick the few remaining low-hanging fruit from other trees and look for new orchards to satisfy our hunger for growth, these distortions will have increasingly existential ramifications.